 There’s no point diversifying where your ideas come from if you stop sharing after that.
 A strong, strategy-aligned idea is just the beginning – it’s the first stage of assessing an idea.
 If you’ve asked everyone for their ideas, it makes logical sense to also ask them how well they think a suggested idea would work.

-Acclaim Ideas allows you to get a clear picture of what your whole organisation thinks about an idea.
+Acclaim Ideas allows you to get a clear picture of what your whole organization thinks about an idea.
 Each idea on the platform has an activity score: a measure of interaction.
 This score is calculated by the number of comments, views and follows for a particular idea.

 When a member of your team logs into the platform and comments on an idea or shares it with someone else, the activity score for that idea increases.
 The more engagement an idea receives, the more visible it becomes to your innovation team, making it more likely to be reviewed and potentially developed.

 If innovation is a flame, ideas are the spark: you can’t innovate without them.
 However, simply having a great idea is not enough.
-If you’re doing it right and engaging your whole company, you’ll have numerous ideas but it’s the next part that’s the challenge: the process of determining what could work and how it benefits your organisation as a whole.
+If you’re doing it right and engaging your whole company, you’ll have numerous ideas but it’s the next part that’s the challenge: the process of determining what could work and how it benefits your organization as a whole.
 That’s where we come in.
-Acclaim Ideas is designed to facilitate and manage the entire process, from setting your strategy all the way through to testing and analysing results, so you can focus on coming up with great ideas.
+Acclaim Ideas is designed to facilitate and manage the entire process, from setting your strategy all the way through to testing and analyzing results, so you can focus on coming up with great ideas.

 Acclaim Ideas is designed to find, test and deliver the best ideas in your organisation.
-Get started today with a free one-month trial.
+Get started today with a free trial.